 In a presbyterian church, the moderator acts as chairman of the meeting, and the office is usually voted on at the beginning of the meeting, or annually, depending on the level of the court.
 In the election, Rev. Austell came in third of the four candidates.

-According to the article in our local newspaper, linked above, "while many congregations who share his theological views have left Presbyterian Church (USA), he and Good Shepherd are staying put.
+According to the article in our local newspaper, "while many congregations who share his theological views have left Presbyterian Church (USA), he and Good Shepherd are staying put.
 In a time of culture wars and deepening spiritual divides, Austell hopes to unite."

 The reporter is correct: many evangelical congregations have fled the PCUSA for more-conservative pastures, mainly in the PCA, but also the Evangelical Presbyterian Church and the Associate Reformed Presbyterian Church, not to mention the new breakaway group, the Covenant Order.